CynthiyaJohn/cs-interview-snippets/README.md

 By maintaining this repository, I aim to:
 - Strengthen core CS fundamentals
-- Improve interview explanations with practical examples
+- Improve interview explanations using real code behavior
 - Build consistency through small, high-quality updates
 - Develop confidence in explaining *why* code behaves the way it does